KseniaMIPT/tcrgrapher/README.md

 }
 \itemize{
 \item{"df"}{"data.table"}
 \item{"Q"}{"selection factor.
-1/Q sequences pass selection in thymus.
-Default value for mouses 6.27"}
+1/Q sequences pass selection in the thymus.
+The default value for mouses 6.27.
+If a human model is taken and Q is not changed manually Q = 27 is used"}
 \item{"cores"}{"number of used cores, 1 by default"}
 \item{"thres_counts"}{"Only sequences with number of counts above this threshold are taken into account"}